bestia-dev/authentication_database_web_ui/README.md

 ## Webassembly/WASM for client code execution

 We will introduce Webassembly/WASM to run code on the client inside the browser.
 The same could be done with Javascript, but I despise it deeply and will use Rust compiled to WASM instead.
+The client WASM will talk to the server with json messages inside POST requests bodies and response bodies.

 ## Workspace

 Rust has the concept of "workspace" to group more projects together.
-But it does not work well if there is mix of server projects and WASM projects.
-Mainly I cannot config the `panic = "abort"` for only the WASM project.
+But it does not work well if there is a mix of server projects and WASM projects.
-I already use `cargo-auto` for all my automation tasks.
-I will invent a "pseudo workspace" only with automation.
-I will not use the original cargo workspace functionality.
+This is not a standard cargo workspace.
+It does not have Cargo.toml in the workspace folder.
+Because of one WASM project I cannot use the profile `panic="abort"` on all the members.
+There is no workaround as of 2022-10-20.
+We can use cargo-auto to automate the tasks for every member individually.
+Then we code the automation_tasks_rs on the workspace level to call all members tasks together.
+The presence of Cargo-auto.toml or Cargo.toml is used by cargo-auto to recognize project folders.
+No config exist for now for Cargo-auto.toml.
+Maybe one day we will need to add something.

 ## Authentication and session cookie